-The project area has not been included in recent moose or deer surveys conducted by IDFG; however, in the past year four moose have been relocated by IDFG from the Moscow area.
+The project area has not been included in moose or deer surveys conducted by IDFG.
 The area is part of a larger elk unit that is stratified into high, medium, and low-density strata and flown each year.
 However, survey emphasis is placed on the high and medium-density strata.
 Since the eastern corridor and Paradise Ridge are part of a low-density stratum (Crenshaw pers. comm.
 2005) there is no elk abundance data specific to the eastern corridor.

-The number of moose and elk that utilize Paradise Ridge is so low, and use is so unpredictable, that capturing an adequate sample of animals is considered by Sawyer to be infeasible (Sawyer 2010).
-IDFG has expressed that under suitable conditions it may be possible to survey and develop a population estimate for moose and elk in the project area (Henneky pers. comm.
-2015).
-Nonetheless, the wilidfe technical reports and IDFG agree that moose and elk use is more likely to occur in the eastern corridor compared to the western and central corridors.
+The number of moose and elk that utilize Paradise Ridge is so low, and use is so unpredictable, that capturing an adequate sample of animals is not feasible.
+Nonetheless, moose and elk use is more likely to occur in the eastern corridor compared to the western and central corridors.
 White-tail deer utilize the eastern corridor on a year-round basis (Sawyer 2010).